rad73/web-automation-2017/README.md

 For every service, that customer requested inside CRM, create new ticket in an appropriate queue.
 That way two focused products can be combined to deliver complete customer satisfaction workflow.

+Another example.
+Typeform provides stunning interface for complex forms submission, but can't process collected data.
+WebMerge fills Excel spreadsheets and run calculations, but has a deterring appearance for unprepared customer.
+Web automation connects data from Typeform to WebMerge spreadsheets and delivers a solution for instant project cost estimation.

 Personal applications of web automation include:

 * Notifying on weather conditions on predefined times